List of EastEnders characters introduced in 2013: TJ Spraggan

 TJ Spraggan, played by George Sargeant, is Terry Spraggan's (Terry Alderton) son.
 He makes his first appearance on 5 November 2013, and departed on 12 September 2014 after appearing in 28 episodes.
 Sargeant reprised the role in 2018 and the character appeared on 18 and 19 January.

-TJ first appears with his sister, Rosie Spraggan (Jerzey Swingler), arriving together when their father moves to Albert Square with his new girlfriend Bianca Butcher (Patsy Palmer).
+TJ first appears with his sister, Rosie Spraggan (Jerzey Swingler), arriving together when their father moves to Albert Square with his new girlfriend Bianca Jackson (Patsy Palmer).
 TJ asks questions about a crime scene at the house next door, scaring Rosie when he tells her it was a murder.
 The two clash with Bianca's children, especially Liam Butcher (James Forde).
 TJ finds out that Liam was once in a gang, Whitney Dean (Shona McGarty) was sexually exploited and Bianca was imprisoned for assault, and is not happy about living with them, so calls his mother, Nikki Spraggan (Rachel Wilde).
 She arrives but TJ changes his mind about wanting to go.
 Eventually, Bianca and Terry agree that Nikki should have Christmas dinner at theirs, because it is what Rosie and TJ want.
 When a positive pregnancy test is found, TJ meets with Cindy Williams (Mimi Keene) and panics what they should do, revealing that she is pregnant with his child.
 Cindy initially decides to have a termination so they go to the abortion clinic, but after a disagreement, TJ leaves her there.
 Cindy later informs that TJ that she did not go through with the abortion and is keeping the baby.
 After talking to his father, TJ then tells Cindy that he is committed to raising their baby together.